chnyda/taikungoclient/client/docs/FlavorsListDto.md

 HasMaxDataDiskCount returns a boolean if a field has been set.

-### SetMaxDataDiskCountNil

-`func (o *FlavorsListDto) SetMaxDataDiskCountNil(b bool)`

- SetMaxDataDiskCountNil sets the value for MaxDataDiskCount to be an explicit nil

-### UnsetMaxDataDiskCount
-`func (o *FlavorsListDto) UnsetMaxDataDiskCount()`

-UnsetMaxDataDiskCount ensures that no value is present for MaxDataDiskCount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)